Trigger warnings, safe spaces: School's back in session

 Like freshman orientation, the debate is back for the new academic year, courtesy of a University of Chicago letter to incoming students.

-First reported in Intellectual Takeout, the letter affirms a "commitment to freedom of inquiry and expression" where "members of the community are encouraged to speak, write, listen, challenge and learn, without freedom of censorship."
+First reported in Intellectual Takeout, the letter affirms a "commitment to freedom of inquiry and expression" where "members of the community are encouraged to speak, write, listen, challenge and learn, without fear of censorship."

 To that end, the letter says, the school does not support "'so-called' trigger warnings" or "condone the creation of intellectual safe spaces," two polarizing concepts taking foot in some schools nationwide.
 Nor does the school cancel invited guests "because their topics might prove controversial."